 There’s so much more to Christmas than holiday from school, gifts and fantasy characters—and that’s what I’d like to get my kids excited about!

 This is a tricky one.
 Alex and I have stopped giving each other gifts on Christmas day, because we want to give gifts when we find something we love or when we simply feel like it.
 This way, we also feel free from the consumeristic aspect of Christmas, from the run to the perfect present, the waste of money on a gift at all costs.

 In this regard, I’d like to quote Cristina from Montessori en Casa who wrote in her thoughtful blog post:

-It is no news that we live in a consumer society, but on the dates close to Christmas the consumerist fever is fired and it seems that if we do not buy everything that enters our eyes we can not be happy, more than once I have been horrified when listening in some film or series (including children’s ones) phrases such as:
+It is no news that we live in a consumer society, but on the dates close to Christmas the consumeristic fever is fired and it seems like if we don’t buy everything that we see we can’t be happy.
+I have often been horrified when in some film or TV shows (including children’s ones) I hear sentences like:

 “Oh no, all the presents have disappeared, we have to find them to save Christmas!”

 W-H-A-T?
 Are you telling me that we need gifts to “save” Christmas?
 If there are no gifts, Christmas is not worth celebrating anymore?
 What kind of message is that?

 The bad news is that we are so accustomed to this kind of messages that sometimes we are not even aware of all the brainwashing messages we receive around these dates—even worse when it comes to our children, who are building their scale of values and receive those messages as valid and positive.